 Perhaps she may be healed.

-9We applied healing to Babylon, but she was not healed;
+9We would have healed Babylon, but she was not to be healed.

-Forsake her and let us each go to his own country,
+Abandon her and let each [captive] return to his own country,

 The work of the Lord our God!

-The Lord has aroused the spirit of the kings of the Medes,
+The Lord has stirred up the spirit of the kings of the Medes,

-Because His purpose is against Babylon to destroy it;
+Because His purpose concerning Babylon is to destroy it;

-For it is the vengeance of the Lord, vengeance for His temple.
+For that is the vengeance of the Lord, vengeance [on Babylon] for [plundering and destroying] His temple.

-12Lift up a signal against the walls of Babylon;
+12Set up a signal on the walls of Babylon [to spread the news];

-For the Lord has both purposed and performed
+For the Lord has both purposed and done

-What He spoke concerning the inhabitants of Babylon.
+That which He spoke against the people of Babylon.

 Your end has come,

-14The Lord of hosts has sworn by Himself:
+14The Lord of hosts has sworn [an oath] by Himself, saying,

-And they will cry out with shouts of victory over you.”
+And they will lift up a song and shout of victory over you.”

 16When He utters His voice, there is a tumult of waters in the heavens,

-And He causes the clouds to ascend from the end of the earth;
+And He causes the clouds to ascend from the ends of the earth.

-And brings forth the wind from His storehouses.
+And brings out the wind from His storehouses.

-In the time of their punishment they will perish.
+In the time of their inspection and punishment they will perish.

-19The portion of Jacob is not like these;
+19The Portion of Jacob [the true God of Israel] is not like these [handmade gods];